Key takeaway

 What is an AI crawler in robots.txt?

-Any bot that requests your pages for model training or instant answers.
-You tell it what to do with User-agent: lines.
+A bot that requests your pages for model training or AI-powered answers.
+The User-agent: line tells it what it can access.

 Is User-agent: * enough?